Skip to Content

 What does a Hatch chili pepper look like?

 Hatch chili peppers are very similar to the Anaheim pepper.
-These peppers have an elongated shape that ranges from 6-10 inches long.
-Hatch chilis most often refer to the type of chili grown in Hatch, New Mexico.
+They have an elongated shape and range from 6 to 10 inches long.
+Hatch chilis most often refers to the type of chili grown in Hatch, New Mexico.

 What does a Hatch chili pepper taste like?